FargieldKart/Fargield-Kart-Furious-Racing/README.md

 Launch the game and enjoy! :3

 If you want to remove the mod, delete 'ModImages' and 'TextureReplacer' in the plugins folder + delete the modded 'localization' file and rename 'localization.bak' without '.bak' in the Windows folder.

+For Linux users: Follow the same instructions as above, but download BepInEx x64, go to the game page in your Steam library, click on manage (cog icon) + properties and add this command in Launch Options: WINEDLLOVERRIDES="winhttp.dll=n,b" %command%

 Instructions for GKFR Mod Loader coming soon...